 A qualified septic professional will inspect your system for leaks and clogs, measuring both scum and sludge layers present in the tank to determine if pumping is needed.
 Ask your service professional to put you on a regularly scheduled maintenance and care program to make sure your system stays in tip-top shape, and you may be able to extend the life of your system and avoid costly repair and replacement bills.

 Express Septic Pumping: Keeping Your System Flowing Freely

 Express Septic Pumping has been answering the call for satisfied clients and their septic systems.
 Our focus has always remained on meeting customers’ needs and expectations, working with each client to craft a care and service plan that works for every home, system, and budget.
-We offer drain field replacement, tank locating and inspection, hydro jetting, earth busting, and enzyme treatments in addition to septic tank pumping.
+We offer, tank locating and inspection, earth busting, and enzyme treatments in addition to septic tank pumping.
 If you suspect that you may need septic-system care in Caldwell, ID, contact the dedicated professionals at Express Septic Pumping today.
 We’ll get you up and running again in no time!